 The Çay Han was built at the same time as the Taş Medrese in 1278.
-This is one of the last of the 13th century hans, and falls in the period of the Mongol invasions.
+This is one of the last of the 13th century hans, and was built during the period of Mongol rule (Ilkhanid Period).

 is located in the northwestern corner.
 There is an inscription in the nearby medrese

-that states that is was built by the same man,
+that states that was built by the same man,

 Ebûl Mücahit bin Yakup,